kylemart/process-scheduler/README.md

 execute `make`.
 This will generate an executable binary with the filepath `./bin/scheduler`.

+## Testing

+Testing can be done by running `python tests/acceptance.py` in the root of the project folder.
+A report containing the number of passed acceptance tests will be printed to stdout.
+Should compilation of the scheduler fail, the script will notify the user.

 ## Input Format

 The scheduler program requires that a file, called `processes.in`, be present